rkopec91/Path_Planning/README.md

 calculate where the vehicle is on the road with turns.
 Another funtion that I used throughout my code is the spline funtion which was downloaded from http://kluge.in-chemnitz.de/opensource/spline/.
 This funtion is used to create smooth trajectories (lane changes).
+Within the main.cpp file, after the next move is properly calculated, the waypoints are calculated to be input into the spline funtion, and find the best trajectory for the vehicle to take without exceeding the maximum acceleration or the maximum jerk to make the ride smooth and comfortable for the passengers.

 Overall, my implementation was a success.
 The car was able to navigate through the busy highway without crashing or returning too much jerk.